-Cabo San Juan is the most popular place to stay in Tayrona Park.
-Home to the famous hammocks, it is beautiful – but there are a few restrictions:
+The standard and most touristy place to stay in the park is Cabo San Juan.
+Home to the famous hammocks – but there are a few restrictions:

-- It’s touristy so you need to get there early to bank a hammock
+- It’s busy so you need to get there early to bank a hammock

 - There are only hammocks – not the most comfortable, and this is coming from a 5″2 girl, so good luck to all those 6″ chaps out there

 - It’s pretty much impossible to get there carrying a big rucksack, as it involves a 3 hour walk through narrow trees.
 So you’d need to leave it somewhere.
-Most people leave it in Santa Marta, but it’s a bit of a faff & could be unnecessary.
+Most people leave it in Santa Marta, but it’s a bit of a faff.

 Want to check them out on Booking.com?
 Here’s the link.

 Located just outside Tayrona Park, this is a small guesthouse run by a super kind Colombian family, who went out of their way to make our stay as special as possible.

 A friend of a friend told me about them, and I have to admit we only booked it initially out of convenience.
 We were fairly unprepared at the time – it was Easter weekend, so it was busy, and we didn’t know what else to do.

 But everything about it was seamless.

 They came to pick us up from Costeno beach and immediately greeted us with lulo fruit juice & beers.
 And we went for a dip in their pool, and had an afternoon nap in the biggest, most comfortable hammocks I have ever slept in (even my 6 foot 4 friend fell asleep in one!).
 We woke up to wafts of the amazing home-cooked stew that was being cooked by the family chef, for all the guests.